An Introduction to Probabilistic Programming: A First Probabilistic Program

 \section{A First Probabilistic Program}

-Just before we dig in deeply, it is worth considering at least one simple probabilistic program to informally introduce a bit of syntax and relate a model denotation in a probabilistic programming language to the underlying mathematical denotation and inference objective.
+Before we get started in earnest, it is worth considering at least one simple probabilistic program to informally introduce a bit of syntax, and relate a model denotation in a probabilistic programming language to the underlying mathematical denotation and inference objective.
 There will be source code examples provided throughout, though not always with accompanying mathematical denotation.

 Recall the simple beta-Bernoulli model from Section~\ref{sec:model-based-reasoning}.
 This is one in which the probabilistic program denotation is actually longer than the mathematical denotation.
-But that is largely unique to such trivially simple models.
-Here is a probabilistic program that represents the beta-Bernoulli model.
+(That will only be the case for such trivial simple models!)
+Here is a probabilistic program that represents the beta-Bernoulli model:

 \begin{anglican}[mathescape,caption={The beta-Bernoulli model as a probabilistic program},label=example:beta-binomial-anglican] (let [prior (beta a b) x (sample prior) likelihood (bernoulli x) y 1] (observe likelihood y) x)) \end{anglican}